MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 - Users who have already opted in through the opt-in toggle are not impacted.
 These users would stay in the new experience but can opt out at any time through the opt-out toggle.
 - If your organization is completely new to Yammer, and you want all your users to directly move to the new Yammer experience, the **Enable the New Yammer as default** setting is the one we recommend.

- ## Enable new Yammer for all users with no opt-out option
+ ## Enable the new Yammer for all users with no opt-out option

 Selecting this option would ensure users in your organization are in the new Yammer experience and do not see the toggle-out option.
 This is an accelerated setting to get all users in your organization using new Yammer.

+ ## Enable the new Yammer for all users with opt-out option only for Admins

+ Selecting this option would ensure users in your organization are in the new Yammer expeirence and do not see the toggle-out option.
+However, admins will still see the toggle, which provides the ability to return to the classic Yammer experience if they need to validate user feedback or access features only available in classic Yammer.

 >[!NOTE]
 > Please note that users can access the new experience through a direct link.
 If your organization wants to remove all access to the new Yammer you will need to contact Microsoft support.
 If you remove all access, then users from all networks in a 1:M (1-to-many) scenario will no longer be able to access the new Yammer features.